How to layout your machinery installations in 3D

 Which System is Best for 3D Machinery Layout

-One system that combines factory layout with mechanical handling is MPDS4.
+One system that combines factory layout with mechanical handling is M4 PLANT.
 Its Factory Layout and Mechanical Handling modules include all the functionality needed to quickly design large production lines, and even whole factories, in 3D.
 Furthermore, accurate parts lists and detailed 2D construction drawings can be automatically generated directly from the finished 3D design.